Last Updated: April 9, 2020 3:37PM

 All languages have different sentence structures, different rules for pluralization, and use different amounts of words to express an idea.
-Minimize translation problems with clear and concise source content, which contains:
+Minimize translation problems with clear and concise source content:

-- No synonyms; use one term to identify a single concept
+- Avoid using synonyms; use one term to identify a single concept

-- No acronyms; they will need extra translation and lose any secondary meanings.
+- Do not use use acronyms; they will need extra translation and lose any secondary meanings

 Tip: As well as avoiding synonyms, don’t “verb” your nouns.
 In other words, don’t reuse the same text in different context.
 Many words in the English language could be either a noun or a verb: for example, file, share, and design.
 Decide on a single use for text and use it consistently.

 5. Do plan for text expansion